 (c) Owing to the frequency at which aircraft are landing and taking off from airports, these vertical profiles can be produced on a 1-to-3-hourly basis at many airport locations, with higher profile production (for example, sub-hourly) at larger hub airports.

-In addition to the vertical profiles at take-off and landing, the aircraft provide data at selected time intervals during flight at cruise level at around 10 000 to 12 000 metres.
+In addition to the vertical profiles at take-off and landing, the aircraft provide data at selected time intervals during flight at cruise level up to an altitude around 12 000 metres.

 These features of the AMDAR observing system have led forecasters to provide testimony that these data are very valuable and useful, providing significant improvement to applications for monitoring and predicting weather systems and phenomena, such as: